| Here is the

 mirror writing to avoid being read by those who were merely

+curious.
 Much of Jill’s

 handwriting when magnified appears to be highly individualized –